chibashr/netWORKS/plugins/core/base-network-scanner/README.md

 - Create new workspaces to separate different scanning projects
 - All data is properly persisted in the workspace database

+## Advanced Scanning with Nmap

+For advanced scanning features, the plugin can utilize Nmap if available on the system:

+- Service version detection
+- Operating system detection
+- Script scanning (safe, discovery, or all scripts)
+- Multiple port scanning types (SYN, FIN, UDP)
+- Multiple discovery methods
+- Comprehensive XML output parsing for detailed results

 ## Requirements

 This plugin requires the following Python packages:
 - scapy (optional, used for advanced scanning if available)
 - netifaces (optional, used for better interface detection if available)
+- nmap (optional, must be installed on the system for advanced scanning features)

 ## API